 This article will go through the basics of accessing Bluebeam Studio, creating a Studio account, and working with Studio Sessions and Studio Projects.

 The following examples were done using the 64x Bluebeam Revu 2019 eXtreme edition, but Bluebeam Studio is available in every version of Bluebeam Revu.

 LOGGING INTO BLUEBEAM STUDIO

 You can access Bluebeam Studio via the Studio panel icon in Bluebeam Revu.
-Select Sign In, and you have the option to log in to your Studio account if you have one, or create an account.
+Select Sign In, and you have the option to either log in to or create a Studio account.
 You can create a Studio account for free using the Create Account tab.
-Once created, you’ll be able to log in to Bluebeam Studio and have access to both Studio Sessions and Studio Projects.
+Once created, you’ll be able to log in to Bluebeam Studio and will have access to both Studio Sessions and Studio Projects.